KD4Z/md380tools-vm/README.md

 Install 7-Zip, and then Right-Click on the first part file, find the 7-Zip menu, and choose extract.

-* For VMware, use these links:
+* If you decide to use VMware instead of VirtualBox, use the following links, as this image has been pre-converted for easier import into VMWare.

-Single file download:
+Single file download for VMWare image:

 https://drive.google.com/open?id=0BwED_-BHnZjSWklsNjY3VHBqMVE